averagewagon/resume/resume.md

 Project Kuiper - Satellite Embedded Software

-- Developed satellite systems, libraries, and frameworks in Rust and C++ on Embedded Linux
+- Developed satellite systems, libraries, and frameworks in Rust and C++ on Embedded Linux and RTOS
 - Contributed to CPU performance improvements to telemetry, commanding, and file transfer components
 - Implemented a cross-compilation toolchain using Clang and CMake for deploying signed images with Yocto
 - Developed a debugging CLI for config hot reloads, IPC message injection, and real-time diagnostics